Chrisw00d1/Project-2/README.md

     </div>
   )
 ```
-We used react router dom to create links to the other pages.
+We used React Router Dom to create links to the other pages.
 When you click on one of the superhero cards it add the id of the card to the url which is used for the Individual show page.

 ```js
 return (